telepresenceio/telepresence/docs/user-guide/features-and-functionality.md

 secret_file = open("/app/secrets")
 ```

-In order to support volume proxying by Telepresence, you will need to change
+To support volume proxying by Telepresence, you will need to change your code, for example:
-your code (note that this is not the most succinct way to express this, it's more verbose in order to be clear to non-Python programmers):

 ```python
 volume_root = "/"